About Our Wreaths

-At Maine Made Christmas we have been providing quality Christmas wreaths and centerpieces for the mail order customer for over a decade.
+At Maine Made Christmas we have been providing quality Christmas wreaths and centerpieces for the mail order customer for two decades.
 Freshly picked tips are handcrafted into wreaths and centerpieces which are then decorated with colorful weather resistant holiday decorations.
 Our wreath is then carefully packaged and shipped directly to the customer to ensure that you and your friends and family receive the best product possible.

 Another reason balsam fir is a good choice for Christmas wreaths is that the needles are not so rigidly attached to the stem that they feel prickly.
 When you run your hand along a balsam fir branch the needles will fold next to the branch appearing to make the branch soft to the touch.
 This desirable feature though is why the timing of the harvest of balsam fir tips is very important.

 A tip is the end of a branch or side lateral on a balsam fir tree.
 The tip is usually the growth produced by the branch in the last two or three years.
 When harvested and cared for properly a tip will not lose its needles, the needles are set.

 In the wreath industry the term “set” means the needle will stay on a tip and turn brown over a period of time without falling off.
 The opposite of set is sprilling.
 Sprill is a local term for a needle.
 When tips are picked too early or stored improperly, the needles will separate from the branch so the tip is said to be sprilling.